-Tameside Safeguarding Children Partnership - Framework for help and support
+Tameside Safeguarding Children Partnership - Thresholds for Assessment

 6. ROLES AND RESPONSIBILITIES

 6.1 Designated Safeguarding Lead

 The lead person with overall responsibility for child protection and safeguarding is the Designated Safeguarding Lead (DSL), Rebecca Willard.
 The Deputy DSLs are John Flint and Deb Parkinson.
 The DSL (and any deputies) are most likely to have a complete safeguarding picture and be the most appropriate people to advise on safeguarding concerns.
 It is the head teacher and Governing body's responsibility to appoint a suitable DSL.